crhntr/window/README.md

-⚠️  THIS IS NOT STABLE YET.
-I AM MAKING MAJOR API CHANGES OFTEN. ⚠️
+⚠️  THE API IS NOT STABLE...
+YET. ⚠️

 # Window
 A Go package for Document Object Model (DOM) stuff when GOOS=js and GOARCH=wasm.